Yorkshire Chess History

 Sheffield Sub-Site

 Besides being prominent nationally as a player and writer, Johann Jacob Löwenthal had been secretary of St. George’s Chess Club in London.
-After his death they instituted a club championship trophy, named after him as a memorial to him.
+After his death they instituted a club championship trophy, named after him as a memorial to him, using funds originally meant to for supporting Lowenthal financially.

 The cup bears the London sterling silver hallmark for 1877, and the maker’s mark of George Angell, 51 Compton Street, Clerkenwell.